Krule/HTML5-Email-element-validation-jQuery-plugin/README.md

 ### jQuery ###
     $('input[type="email"]').email_validate();
 ### CSS ###
 Plugin adds `email_validate_error` class to input element (or elements) that failed validation.
-Something like this:
+Something like this should do the trick:

     .email_validate_error {
       background: #900;
       color: #fff;
     }

-Or whatever get you going.